 Don't forget to make scheduling quality time with your family -- and personal time -- a priority as well.
 Treat this not as an option, but a necessity.
 This is where tapping into your support network may come into play.
 Is there a family member willing to provide free childcare so you can set up a lunch date with a friend?
 Does your employer allow telecommuting, and if not, can you approach your manager about creating a program?
 Can you establish a carpool group with other parents from your child's school?
 Seeking out these opportunities, even those that might seem to make only a small difference at first, can prove to be great timesavers in terms of helping you create more time for yourself and your kids.

-For lots more information on managing life as a single parent, follow the links on the next page.
+For lots more information on managing life as a single parent, follow the links below.

 - Allegretto, Sylvia A. "Basic family budgets: Working families' incomes often fail to meet living expenses around the U.S." Economic Policy Institute.
 02/03/2010.http://www.epi.org/publications/entry/bp165/

 - Consumer Reports.
 "Generic vs. Brand Name."
 02/08/2010.http://www.consumerreports.org/cro/video-hub/food/food/generic-vs-name-brand/16845800001/43582091001/

 - Consumer Reports.
 "How to Spend Less on Everything."
 05/06/2008.http://pressroom.consumerreports.org/pressroom/2008/05/how-to-spend-less-on-everything-in-tough-times.html